By Ray Goodspeed (Leyton and Wanstead Labour member)

 That is reason for the title of the book – The New Course.
 Trotsky was polemically trying to force the leaders to implement their own “new course” as they had agreed in the resolution.
 But they had no intention of doing so, and Trotsky’s arguments were maybe rather too subtle for many party members, who just saw the leaders presenting a façade of unity.

-A major hammer blow to Trotsky’s hopes of restoring inner regime of the Communist Party was, of course, the death of Lenin, on January 21 1924.
+A major hammer blow to Trotsky’s hopes of restoring the inner regime of the Communist Party was, of course, the death of Lenin, on January 21 1924.
 Instead of Trotsky being able to make use of Lenin’s prestige and respect to help him move against the Troika, Lenin’s death allowed Stalin and the other leaders to associate themselves directly with his memory as Lenin was elevated, against his express wishes, into an almost God-like father of the nation.

-Anyone like Trotsky, who had debated and argued with Lenin in good faith, was seen by definition as an unreliable and dangerous element.
+Anyone like Trotsky, who had debated and argued with Lenin in good faith, was seen, by definition, as an unreliable and dangerous element.
 The Troika redoubled their petty slanders about so-called “Trotskyism”, focusing particularly on his theory of “permanent revolution”.

 At the 13th Party Congress in May 1924, with many delegates now being hand-picked by the bureaucracy, Trotsky was clearly defeated.
 Lenin’s now-famous testament, in which he harshly criticises Stalin, was read out but then kept secret and not published.
 In February of that year the so-called “Lenin levy” had brought in hundreds of thousands of brand new “raw” members who could be manipulated to support the leadership.